 1. Who are your clients?

 Though it may feel counter-intuitive, marketing doesn’t begin with a great idea or unique product.
-The most brilliant branding or strategy, does not promise a successful outcome.
+The most brilliant branding or strategy does not promise a successful outcome.
 Perhaps it is you or someone you know who’d been excited about a great business opportunity, spending resources to market that business, and then finding no one responds to the message.

-Marketing begins with, who are your clients.
-Who is going to utilize your products, services, partner with you or hire you?
-To discover or rediscover your ideal clients, reach to your current or past clients, your history, to apprise what you really appreciate about them or work environment.
 Reflect on; how did you sync up, what did you have in common, how did or could you make a contribution and what is it you appreciate about them?
 Begin here with a basic sketch of your favorite clients.
 Embellish and refine your description by adding other qualities or values you’d like to experience (more of).
-Such as, they give referrals, are on time for their appointments or they pay their fees in advance.
-Keeping in mind the basic Law of Attraction, what we focus on expand.
-Write only the most positive portrayal of your client experiences.
-Formulate a clear description based on what it is you like and want.
+Such as, they give referrals, are on time for their appointments, or they pay their fees in advance.

 2. Identify and follow your passions